Epic Movie: Plot

 Captain Jack Swallows helps Edward escape, only for Edward to find out it was a ruse as Jack, the Bitch's old enemy, needs intelligence out of Edward.

 Upon finishing their training, Lucy, Susan, and Peter head to the camp of Aslo, the rightful ruler of Gnarnia.
 Aslo agrees to help Edward and kills Silas in a duel, but while breaking Edward out, he is slain by the White Bitch.
 As the orphans have a pre-battle party with their allies, Susan gets drunk and vomits everywhere, disgusting their army enough that nobody shows up to help the orphans the next day.
 The four siblings engage the White Bitch in battle and all (except for Peter) are killed.
 Peter then finds a magic remote and uses its powers to revive his siblings.

 Together, they kill the army, defeat the White Bitch, and stop her plan.
-Peter declares the White Bitch will receive a fair and just trial in the new Gnarnia, but Jack's wheel accidentally crushes her to death.
+Peter declares the White Bitch will receive a fair and just trial in the new Gnarnia, but Jack, struggling to balance on a runaway water wheel, accidentally crushes her to death.
 The four are crowned the new rulers of the land.
 Tumnus then shows up, having survived his battle.
 Decades later, the four now-elderly rulers find the wardrobe again and go through it.
 They appear moments after they had left, young again.
-They meet Borat, who congratulates them on a happy ending, but then, Jack's wheel accidentally runs over the quartet, killing them.
-Borat then says his iconic "NOT!" as he turns around, claps his buttocks and dances to music before the credits roll.
+They meet Borat, who congratulates them on a happy ending, but then, Jack's water wheel accidentally runs over the quartet, greatly injuring them.
+Borat then says his iconic "NOT!" as he turns around, claps his buttocks, and starts dancing before the credits roll.